 “Dreamers of the Day” is Barnett’s foray into the life of T.E.
 Lawrence, known best to American as the titular Lawrence of Arabia.
-Throughout this memoir, Barnett documents her research trip to Oxford in early 2019 to learn more about the man, and as her first foray into a new career path: comics.
+Throughout this memoir, Barnett documents his research trip to Oxford in early 2019 to learn more about the man, and as his first foray into a new career path: comics.

 As for Lawrence?
 The picture of the man isn’t quite as grandiose or epic as Hollywood would have us believe, and though many details of his life remain frustratingly out of reach, Barnett’s forays into his correspondence and personal writing reveal a sensitive and complex man whose awareness of the tragedy of colonial meddling in the Middle East is especially poignant now.
 Barnett delves into historical territory with a recounting of the Sykes-Picot agreement and a bit about how the Saudis rose to power in the region to give context to Lawrence’s presence there and let readers draw their own conclusions.
 Though Lawrence fought against the inevitable, his entree into the region was made possible because of the war and foreign intrusion in what is now Saudi Arabia, and we’re not meant to forget this.
 But he went, and saw, and did, and the book’s epigraph rings true.